 Disclamer: I own a computer and my imagination.
 Every name and concept you recognize from Suzanne Collins' work is her property.

-The aristocratic man's jeweled cane hit the marble floor rhythmically as he neared President Zephyr's office.
+The aristocratic man's jeweled cane hit the marble floor rhythmically as he paced around the projected arena.
 Livius Ostrovski didn't look a day over forty-five, standing erect and alert as a bird of prey, yet he felt each and every of his seventy-two winters in his bones.